juanma-wp/wpcom-rest-api-docs/6-wordpress-com-connect.md

 **Trusted Relationship** – Allow users to sign-in with the same credentials they use every day on WordPress.com.
 This takes the pain out of having to remember and manage a new log-in for another service.

+> For practical implementation examples of WordPress.com Connect in different programming languages, check out the [wpcom-connect-examples repository](https://github.com/Automattic/wpcom-connect-examples).
+This repository contains sample code demonstrating how to implement "Login with WordPress.com" functionality across various languages and frameworks.

 ## OAuth2 Implementation Details

 WordPress.com Connect uses the **OAuth2 Authentication Endpoint** (`/oauth2/authenticate`) rather than the standard authorization endpoint.
 This specialized endpoint is optimized for identity verification and automatically limits token scope to basic profile access.